 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

 Description: Sv.exe is not essential for Windows and will often cause problems.
-Sv.exe is located in the C:\Windows folder.
+Sv.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder.

 Recommended: Identify sv.exe related errors